jimjonesbr/wmss/README.md

 #### Persons

-Filters out from the __Score List Document__ all records containing specific persons and roles.
+Selects all music scores containing specific persons and optionally with their respective roles.
 For instance, a request to list all scores from the person "Elgar" as a "Composer" is enconded like this:

 ```http
  http://localhost:8295/wmss?request=ListScores&person=Elgar&personRole=Composer